methods2022/team04/README.md

   - This file accesses the `encounters_total_dur.txt` and `proj_patient_demographics.txt` files, and merges/combines these two files together.
   - It outputs a text file that has the patients hospitalized with COVID, ICU hospital stays (duration), binary LOS outcome, and the patient demographics (`encounters_demographics.txt`)

+- `LY_patient_demographics.jl`
+  - This file extract the patient demogrphics from `patient.csv` file.
+  - We extracted patient_ID, birthdate, deathday, race, ethnicity and gender information from there.
+  - The output file is a text file with header. (`proj_patient_demographics.txt`)

 - `LY_ml_encounters_demographics.jl`
   - This file accesses the `encounters_demographics.txt` file.
   - User can choose one of the algorithms from Linear Binary Tree, Decision Tree, Random Forest, and EVO Decision Trees, to train all the features within the file.